 Stealing Freedom by Elisa Carbone — The only source of joy in young Anna Weems life is her family; their love is what makes her hard work as a slave bearable.
 One day, her family is suddenly gone, and her only hope of joining them again is through the Underground Railroad.
 This book is best for readers ages 11 and older.

 Brady by Jean Fritz — Brady is known for having a big mouth, but he’s never had to keep a secret like this before — the secret of the Underground Railroad stop near his family’s home.
-Brady is faced with a tough decisoin; does he tell what he knows, or does he help and protect the slaves escaping for their freedom?
-This book is best for kids reading at a third great level or higher.
+Brady is faced with a tough decision; does he tell what he knows, or does he help and protect the slaves escaping for their freedom?
+This book is best for kids reading at a third grade level or higher.